 Two Lights is under a bridge and opposite a bus stop in Shoreditch.
 A decade ago this would have been quite edgy, but these days the area is more James Blunt than Dean Blunt.
 The menu is designed with your neurones in mind: colourful and full of words like schnitzel and yuzu, and meat loaf and sandwich.
 Things to get your brain intrigued and excited.
 Usually that excitement starts in your head and increases as more and more food arrives.
 Only at Two Lights, it doesn’t always work like that.

 Initially, you’re likely to be seduced by this place.
 We certainly were.
 Whether it’s the crab on a chip-cum-confit potato, or the caesar lettuce wedge, something will get you.
 Both of these are silent-nodding-ly delicious.
-They fall into that classic menu snack section that leaves you feeling all Oliver Twist.
-But soon you’ll want less of everything else rather than more.
+They fall into that classic menu snack section that leaves you humming More, More, More.
+But soon, you’ll want the opposite.
 That’s because things like a sardine katsu sandwich, or the custard tart with caramel, read better on the pink pastel menu, or sit nicer on the yellow ceramic plate, than anywhere else.